EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Create-virtual-disks.md

 ## Task

-Create virtual disks in VHDX format of size 1 TB on VN1-FS1 and VN1-CORE1.
+Create one virtual disks in VHDX format of size 1 TB on VN1-FS1 and two on VN1-CORE1.

 ## Instructions